Did I say 15 easy steps? My bad. I meant 15 insane years. But bear with me…

 I had my colleagues, but no family of friends.
-My wife didn’t even have colleagues.
+My wife didn’t even have colleagues, much less family & friends.
 And it was probably the next most difficult chapter in our lives.

 And we are so thankful for it.
 Most of these steps orbit around work, and the idea of starting a successful clothing company, but I’m going to take this one for myself.

 We made a leap of faith to do what we thought was right, in our utterly limited scope of the big picture.
 And it worked out.
 Sure, the recession started immediately after.
 Of course, it became impossibly difficult to sell funny shirts to depressed people.
 Perhaps we started skipping paychecks to make ends meet…

 And every day was a new adventure.
 A new trial we had to face.
 And new freedom we weren’t yet aware of.
 And if any part of our journey has God’s name written on it, it’s this one.
 Because we wouldn’t have made it without that care.

 And not only did we make it, but our company ultimately grew from it.